 Funding will cover the training course fees and a financial incentive to employers which could include cover or salary enhancement.

-Entry requirements for Early Years Initial Teacher Training (ITT) are the same as those for primary ITT.
+Entry requirements for Early Years Initial Teacher Training (EYITT) are the same as those for primary ITT.

 All applicants must: